sdoboli/lab0_CSC16/README.md

   **Congratulations!
 You are now ready to start your assignment.**

+13. Read the following files:
+    1. CPPprogramStructure.txt  = describes the structure of a c++ program.
+    1. Notes1_about_gnu_compiler.txt   = details the compiling process of a cpp program into an executable file and how to run the executable file
+    1. IntroToLinuxCommands.txt  = describes the basic linux commands you need to know.

 A) Edit the helloWorld.cpp file.
 Open the file using an editor.

 	Suggested editor: